Sierra Leone–Yugoslavia relations: History

 Just a couple of months after the independence of Sierra Leone Yugoslavia became one of 17 original members of the Special Committee on Decolonization where its representative Miša Pavićević urged the General Assembly to push United Kingdom to give independence to its remaining colonies.
 Sierra Leone and Yugoslavia subsequently cooperated in the pursuance of decolonization policies.

 Sub-Committee on Southern Rhodesia

 I 1964 Special Committee on Decolonization (C-24) established five-member Sub-Committee on Southern Rhodesia which included Ethiopia, Sierra Leone, Mali, Yugoslavia and United Nations secretary of the sub-committee.
-Sub-Committee on Southern Rhodesia held its meetings in London between May 30 and June 5 and submitted its Report to the C-24 on June 22 in which it criticized British unwillingness to cooperate with the United Nations and to take active role in resolution of the Southern Rhodesia situation.
-British unwillingness was caused by London's position that Southern Rhodesia is self-governing entity.
+Sub-Committee on Southern Rhodesia held its meetings in London between May 30 and June 5 and submitted its Report to the C-24 on June 22 in which it criticized British unwillingness to cooperate with the United Nations and to take an active role in resolution of the Southern Rhodesia situation.
+British unwillingness was caused by London's position that Southern Rhodesia is a self-governing entity.

 In 1971 in Freetown two countries signed the 2 years Program of Technical Cooperation.
 In August of the same year Džemal Bijedić received Sierra Leonese delegation led by the minister of finances, minister of foreign affairs and minister of public works.